WolframResearch/WAS-Kubernetes/EnvironmentSetup/General/SSL.md

   * SSL certificate has 64character limit, so we can't use default cluster domain(it has more than ~70 characters)
 * A running WAS Cluster
 * Admin Role access to the WAS Cluster
-* Needed the Kubernetes command-line tool, [kubect](https://kubernetes.io/docs/tasks/tools/)
+* The Kubernetes command-line tool, [kubect](https://kubernetes.io/docs/tasks/tools/)

 ### Tools needed for SSL Certificate